joiellantero/daily-coding-problem/README.md

-# everyday-coding-challenge
+# coding-challenge
-This repository is a compilation of my coding challenges that I do everyday in preparation for coding interviews.
+This repository is a compilation of my coding challenges that I do in preparation for coding interviews.